-Indian Pharmaceutical Supplier to Germany.
+Pharmaceutical Exporter from India to Germany.

 Germany is the most exacting prescription-medicines market in Europe, and the one where a Qualified Person signature at an EU-licensed site sits between every Indian batch and the ward trolley.
 M Care operates as an Indian pharmaceutical supplier to Germany through a Mumbai-led account structure, a London commercial desk for spoken-English contact hours, and German-language regulatory partners covering BfArM, PEI and G-BA work.
 The volume profile here is deliberately focused, oncology, rare-disease, cold-chain biologicals, and §73 AMG named-patient imports, rather than broad ambient generics, reflecting where Indian manufacturing depth and German buyer demand actually meet.